Megatherium: Skull and jaws

 The head of Megatherium is relatively small compared to body size.
 The skull is roughly cylindrical in shape, with the cranial region of the skull being narrow.
-The jugal bone of M. americanum has strongly developed ascending and descending processes.
+The jugal bone (forming the zygomatic bar) of M. americanum has strongly developed ascending and descending processes (growths/extensions).
 The skull of M. americanum has a relatively small cranial cavity (and thus brain) relative to skull size, with the skull having extensive sinus spaces.
 In many species of Megatherium, the lower jaw is relatively deep, which served to accommodate the very long hypselodont (evergrowing) teeth, which are considerably proportionally longer than those of other ground sloths.
 Like other ground sloths, the number of teeth in the jaw is reduced to 5 and 4 teeth in each half of the upper and lower jaws, respectively, and the teeth lack enamel.
 The teeth of Megatherium americanum have sharp crests separated by v-shaped valleys, which interlock with the teeth on the opposing jaw.
-These teeth were self-sharpening, akin to rodent incisors.
+These teeth were rectangular in shape when viewed from above, and self-sharpening, akin to rodent incisors.
 The skull of M. americanum has a relatively narrow snout/muzzle with a ossified nasal septum, and is suggested to have had a thick prehensile upper lip, similar to that of the living black rhinoceros, which compensated for the lack of teeth at the front of the jaws.
 The morphology of the hyoid bones in Megatherium suggests that they were relatively rigid, this along with the short distance between the hyoid and the mandibular symphysis (the joint connecting the two halves of the lower jaw) suggests that the tongue had limited ability to protrude, and thus Megatherium did not have a long prehensile tongue, contrary to what was often historically suggested.
 The skull and jaws of M. americanum show adaptation to powerful vertical biting.
-M. americanum and M. altiplanicum are distinguished from species of the subgenus Pseudomegatherium by the fusion of the maxilla and premaxilla, while members of Pseudomegatherium are distinguished from those species by their flat occipital condyles.
+The front (premolariform) part of the maxilla in Megatherium species is relatively shorter than in other megatheriines.
+The premaxilla shape is variable, from Y to X to V-shaped, depending on species and growth stage.
+M. americanum and M. altiplanicum are distinguished from species of the subgenus Pseudomegatherium by the fusion of the maxilla and premaxilla, while members of Pseudomegatherium are distinguished from those species by their flat occipital condyles (the part of the skull that articulates with the neck).

-Axial skeleton
+Axial skeleton and limbs

+Like other megatheriine species, the spinal column is made up of 7 cervical (neck), 16 thoracic, 3 lumbar, 5 sacral (hip) and 17-18 caudal (tail) vertebrae.
+Unlike in the related Eremotherium, the three points of articulation between the atlas (the first neck vertebra) and the axis (the second neck vertebra) are not fused together.
 Like other xenarthrans, the posterior trunk vertebrae of Megatherium americanum have additional xenarthrous processes that articulate with the other vertebrae.
 The ischium was connected to the caudal vertebrae.
 The caudal vertebrae were combined into a synsacrum.
-The sacrum was composed of 5 vertebrae.
 The pubic symphysis is reduced.
 The tail is large in size.